mcampb07/GFXDocs/docs/chapter01_what_is_versio_graphics_and_how_they_are_used/2082457183_what_is_creation_station_explanation/2082457183_what_is_creation_station_explanation.md

 - Stand-alone:  download  layout  to  local  PC  as  .lyt  (must  import  .lyt  on  another instance  of Versio  Graphics)
 - Content Portal:  publish  layout  to  central repository  for use  by  Content  Portal and  Versio Automation

-**Versio Graphics  HTML-5  web  client**  for layout  creation,  editing,  salvo/macro  editing,  preview control  and  layout  management
+**Versio Graphics  HTML-5  web  client** - `Web Graphics` for layout  creation,  editing,  salvo/macro  editing,  preview control  and  layout  management
 - Inclusion  of JPEG or  PNG stills  and  MOV  QuickTime Animations
 - Limited editing  (import  and  position  asset)
 - No creation  or  editing  of legacy  elements:  Title,  Table,  Clock,  Countdown,  Roll,  Crawl, TMGS